 Sub-fund 11109 is currently set up to track monetary donations coming into RCDAS.
 Current balance is approximately \$632,590.
 Each donation is assigned one of four project codes that help to identify what the donor wishes to happen with the funds.

-A net increase of \$2 million in net county cost allocation at \$20.5 million in FY2024/25.
+The RCDAS's net county cost allocation is unchanged at \$18.45 million in FY2024/25.